 The Atmospheric Resource Board in cooperation with the University of North Dakota’s John D. Odegard School of Aerospace Sciences (UND) have long recognized their shared roles in providing appropriate experience for students and young professionals.
-Each NDCMP season, twelve qualified young people work as interns on a full-time basis.
+Each NDCMP season, several qualified young people work as interns on a full-time basis from the NDCMP base locations.
 The NDARB internships are an important milestone for the students, enabling them to gain unique insight and experience and to have important responsibility directly in their field of interest.
 The ARB constantly seeks to improve its training process and the entire internship experience.
 The knowledge and skills acquired by the students enhance the development and stature of an emerging workforce.

-The NDCMP Pilot Internship Program began in 1976 with early funding by the Bureau of Reclamation through the University of North Dakota.
+The Pilot Internship Program (PIP) began in 1974 with a $274,000 grant from the National Science Foundation to the University of North Dakota for an "experimental project for training pilots in weather modification".
+The program was instantly successful, enrolling 70 students through the fall semester of 1976.
+That year, the ND Weather Modification Board (now NDARB) entered into contract with UND to employ 14 interns on its summer cloud seeding program.
 By the mid-1980’s, the Bureau of Reclamation ceased to fund the program.
 The NDARB continued funding the program until 2003, when funding was no longer available.
 The Board did continue the program by making internships available, however, only on a volunteer basis.
 Funding was restored for the program during the 2005 Legislative Assembly.

 The PIP includes the following areas of involvement and responsibility: